 GOTS: The aim of the Global Organic Textile Standard (GOTS) is to define requirements to ensure the organic status of textiles, from harvesting of the raw materials, through environmentally and socially responsible manufacturing, right up to the end product being sold to the customer.
 They are mandatory third party assessments.

+What is GOTs certified?
 Final products produced and manufactured in compliance with all compulsory criteria of the GOTS may be labelled with the term ‘Global Organic Textile Standard’ in addition to ‘Organic’ which is ≥95% certified organic fibres, no blending.

 You can be assured that products noted as being certified by GOTs on this website, that their manufacturer & their entire supply chain are certified.